 Employees Required to Maintain Confidentiality – The following individuals are required to maintain confidentiality and shall not report any information about an incident without the complainant’s permission:

 medical professional, including physical and mental health professionals, licensed counselors who provide mental health counseling to members of the university community, and those who act under the supervision of a health care employee; and

 individuals whose scope of employment include confidentiality requirements under Texas law.

-Management Directed Inquiry (MDI) - a proactive measure requested by a vice president, dean, director, chair, or department head to address potential personnel concerns regarding discrimination without a formal complaint being filed.
-The Office of Equity and Access conducts an MDI and provides the requesting manager with the results.
+* Management Directed Inquiry (MDI) – proactive measure requested by a vice president, dean, director, chair, or department head to address potential personnel concerns regarding discrimination without a formal complaint being filed.
+The Office of Equal Opportunity and Title IX conducts an MDI and provides the requesting manager with the results.

 PROCEDURES FOR REPORTING INSTANCES OF DISCRIMINATION

 The university encourages its faculty, staff, students, and guests who believe they are victims of discrimination to seek resolution through university-supported informal (see Section 05.) and formal (see Section 06.) procedures.
 The university allows group filing for individuals who believe the same individual discriminated against them.

 * Complainants should report discrimination in writing as soon as possible following the alleged incident to the Office of Equal Opportunity and Title IX.

 RESPONSIBILITIES OF MEMBERS OF THE UNIVERSITY COMMUNITY REGARDING DISCRIMINATION REPORTS

 * Anyone in a supervisory position (i.e., vice presidents, deans, directors, chairs, department heads, and supervisors) is REQUIRED to notify the director for the Office of Equal Opportunity and Title IX when they learn of a possible instance or allegation of discrimination.